-Zone 10, the North Loop Wetland, is intended to be managed as an ephemeral wetland with an annual wetting and drying regime, providing there is sufficient inflow through zone 11 to enable water to be diverted into zone 10.
+Zone 10, the North Loop Wetland, is classified as a medium duration seasonal wetland (Appendix A) intended to be managed as an ephemeral wetland with an annual wetting and drying regime, providing there is sufficient inflow through zone 11 to enable water to be diverted into zone 10.
 Water levels are manipulated by council staff via the operation of the regulating structures within the depression.
 The wetland would normally be dried out over late spring, through summer and into early autumn.
 Early autumn manipulation of water levels should be undertaken to re-fill the wetland for the remainder of the year.